EberthMezeta/OAW/README.md

 # OAW
-### Repo for the Web Apps Optimization class by the PhD Víctor Hugo Menéndez Domínguez
+### In this branch we optimized the client-side by deleting, reducing, minifying JS, CSS and HTML code

 ### Team Members: